SRGSSR/srgmediaplayer-apple/README.md

 github "SRGSSR/SRGMediaPlayer-iOS"
 ```

-Then run `carthage update` to update the dependencies.
+Then run `carthage update --platform iOS` to update the dependencies.
 You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your projet:

 * `SRGMediaPlayer.framework`: The main data provider framework
 * `SRGLogger.framework`: The framework used for internal logging